opnsrce/opnsrce.github.io/_posts/2014-11-24-helpful-tools-for-web-developers-codewars-com.md

 developer.
 When interviewing dev candidates, I don&rsquo;t necessarily look for their experience with a particular framework or API.
-Most of the time, I&rsquo;m looking at how they go about approaching a problem they&rsquo;ve (most likely) never seen before. <!--more-->
+Most of the time, I&rsquo;m looking at how they go about approaching a problem they&rsquo;ve (most likely) never seen before.
 You&rsquo;ve probably encountered questions like &rdquo;write a function that finds x number in the [Fibonacci sequence][1] or the ubiquitous [FizzBuzz][2] puzzle.
 These questions and others like it are designed to give the interviewer insight into how youthink about a problem and the kinds of solutions you&rsquo;ll come up with.

 As a developer, the frustrating part about being judged on my problem solving skills is that I find such skills difficult to improve.
 Problem solving is a